-I walked those forests into the early afternoon.
+I walked the forests below Aino-dake into the early afternoon.
 When I made it to an open patch of ground offering views up to Shiomi, ominous looking clouds had encircled the mountain; swirling and darkening, emitting clawlike tendrils from pregnant underbellies.
 The forest finally thinned out as I approached the final climb around an escarpment from which it seemed mountainside had slid away, down into cloud the filled forests to my right.

 A long, steep, gravelly track ran the length of an open spur up to the summit ridge of Shiomi-dake.
 According to my map there was a spring off the spur, down to the left and there I spied a group of hikers setting up camp alongside a tiny rivulet of water, on a patch of stony ground, amongst the brush pine.
 I watched them as I approached.
 The spur steepened considerably and it felt as if I passed directly overhead.
 Their little flourescent igloos contrasted brightly against the dull rocky hues and the deep pine greens.
 For a second I entertained the idea of pitching my own tent down there alongside them.
 But, peering up, from beneath a sweaty, furrowed brow, the slowly billowing cloud close overhead didn’t appear to be so ominous after all.
 I mean, I’d walked through plenty of ‘gasu’ in my time in the mountains.
 Having made it to within a couple of hours of sturdier lodgings, offering hearty meals and icy cold beverages, there was really no viable option other than to press onwards and upwards.

 “What could go wrong in another hour or so of hiking, anyway?” was my reasoning.